gofynd/fdk-client-kotlin/documentation/platform/COMMON.md

-Retrieve a list of countries, states, or cities based on the provided location_type and id parameters.
+Retrieve a list of locations associated with the company.

 *Returned Response:*